AT&T Room 641A Scandal: The NSA, NarusInsight, and the Fall of the Secure Backbone

 1. Abnormal 'Light Loss' in Fiber Optic Lines

 A primary forensic indicator was the "Signal Degradation."
 Splitting a fiber-optic cable naturally reduces the intensity of the light signal.
 Forensic analysts look for unexplained "dB Loss" on trunk lines that isn't accompanied by hardware failure.
-At the Folsom Street site, the light loss was consistent with an unauthorized physical split.
-This is a forensic indicator of "Man-in-the-Middle (MITM)" physical taps.
+At the Folsom Street site, the light loss (approximately 50% or 3dB) was the signature of a physical tap.

 2. Presence of 'Unauthorized' Secure Rooms on Floor Plans